LJINFINITY/Painting-software-using-python/README.txt

-This is a one of the First actual projects I've done with python, although there is alot of improvment to be made, I am quiet satisfied with the result as of now.
+This is one of the First actual projects I've done with python, although there is alot of improvment to be made, I am quiet satisfied with the result as of now.
 The features include:
   .
 A working Canvas where you can draw stuff.